Damp and mould in rental property

 - Who is responsible for dealing with damp in a rented property?

-- How can tenants and landlords prevent damp and mould?
+- How can tenants prevent damp and mould?

-- How can landlords resolve damp and mould problems?
+- How can landlords resolve existing damp and mould problems?

-- Can I end my tenancy early due to mould?
+- Can I end my tenancy early because of damp or mould?

 - What happens if tenants refuse landlord access for repairs?